-Most of the economic external factors in Apple’s remote or macro-environment create opportunities.
-This aspect of the PESTEL/PESTLE analysis model indicates market and industry conditions that impact firms.
-In Apple’s case, the following economic external factors are the most significant:
+Many of the economic external factors in Apple’s remote or macro-environment create opportunities.
+This aspect of the PESTLE analysis model indicates market and industry conditions that impact firms.
+In this external analysis case of Apple Inc., the following economic external factors are the most significant:

 - Rapid growth of developing countries (opportunity)

-Apple’s business is subject to the effects of social or sociocultural factors.
-This aspect of the PESTEL/PESTLE analysis model points to the social influences on consumer behaviors and expectations.
-In Apple’s case, the following social or sociocultural external factors are the most significant in the firm’s remote/macro-environment:
+Apple’s business is subject to the effects of social or sociocultural trends.
+This aspect of the PESTEL analysis model points to the social external factors that influence customer behaviors and expectations.
+In Apple’s case, the following sociocultural trends are significant in the remote or macro-environment:

 - Rising use of mobile access (opportunity)

-The technological external factors in Apple’s remote/macro-environment generally provide opportunities for the company.
-In this aspect of the PESTEL/PESTLE analysis model, current technologies and technological changes affect business conditions.
-In Apple’s case, the following technological external factors are the most significant:
+The technological external factors in Apple’s remote or macro-environment provide opportunities for the enterprise.
+In this aspect of the PESTLE analysis framework, current technologies and technological trends are evaluated based on their effect on businesses.
+In Apple’s external analysis case, the following technological external factors are the most significant:

-Most of the ecological/environmental factors in Apple’s remote/macro-environment provide opportunities.
-This aspect of the PESTEL/PESTLE analysis model highlights ecological concerns and their impacts on business.
-In Apple’s case, the following ecological/environmental external factors are the most important:
+The ecological factors in Apple Inc.’s remote or macro-environment provide opportunities for business improvement.
+This aspect of the PESTEL analysis model highlights ecological trends and their impacts on business.
+In Apple’s case, the following ecological external factors are important:

 - Business sustainability trend (opportunity)

-The legal external factors in Apple’s remote/macro-environment create threats to the business.
-This aspect of the PESTEL/PESTLE analysis model indicates the impact of laws or regulations on business.
-In Apple’s case, the following are the most significant legal external factors:
+The legal external factors in Apple’s remote or macro-environment create threats to the business.
+This aspect of the PESTLE analysis framework indicates the impact of laws or regulations on businesses.
+In Apple’s case, the following are significant legal external factors: